 The book’s gripping storyline will appeal to readers of historical nonfiction.
 Its exhaustive documentation will prove valuable to military students, analysts, and historians and will help policy makers better understand what is possible in counterinsurgency.
 Photographs and maps further enhance the reader’s understanding of everything from tribal dynamics to the geography of firefights.

 Bill Ardolino is an associate editor of The Long War Journal.
 He was embedded with the U.S. Marine Corps, the U.S. Army, the Iraqi Army, and the Iraqi Police in Fallujah, Habbaniyah, and Baghdad in 2006, 2007, and 2008, and later with U.S. and Afghan forces in Kabul, Helmand and Khost provinces in Afghanistan.
 His reports, columns, and photographs have received wide media exposure and have been cited in a number of academic publications.
-He lives in Washington, DC.
+He lives in Florida.

 100% of the author’s proceeds from the first edition of Fallujah Awakens will be donated to the Semper Fi Fund to benefit injured service members.